 Geographic Segmentation

-Consumer needs differ according to their geographic regions.
-The consumer market may be categorised based on these regions.
+Consumer needs differ according to the geographic regions.
+So, we can categorise the consumer market based on these regions.
 This is the most common form of segmentation adopted by companies.
-Some of them are mentioned below:-

 - Rural or Urban